-

 Congratulations to Ian Morris!
 Inducted into the British BMX Hall of Fame Class of 2025 – Freestyler

-Breaking through in the early 90s, it was instantly obvious that Ian Morris was a special rider.
+Breaking through in the early 1990s, it was instantly obvious that Ian Morris was a special rider.
 His early video parts showcased his ability to learn new technical tricks and take on original and gnarly lines.
-After relocating to Hastings in the early 90s and starting work for Seventies, Ian’s profile and reputation began to…
+After relocating to Hastings in the early ’90s and starting work for Seventies, Ian’s profile and reputation grew even…

 -